 Still, having garnered significant goodwill, Taiwan must find ways to shift its successful outreach amidst the COVID-19 pandemic into something more sustainable.

-Marcin Jerzewski is a Research Fellow at Taiwan NextGen Foundation, where he leads the New Southbound Policy research program.
+Marcin Jerzewski is the Head of Taiwan Office of the European Values Center for Security Policy.
+He is also a Research Fellow at Taiwan NextGen Foundation.
 Marcin earned his Bachelor of Arts in Political Science and Chinese Studies at the University of Richmond and was an MOE Taiwan Scholar in the International Master’s Program in International Studies, National Chengchi University.